anbox-cloud/discourse-docs/ref/sdks.md

 Clients must authenticate to AMS before communicating with it.
 For more information, see [How to control AMS remotely](https://discourse.ubuntu.com/t/managing-ams-access/17774) and the [AMS SDK documentation](https://github.com/anbox-cloud/ams-sdk) on GitHub.

 <a name="streaming-sdk"></a>
-## Anbox Streaming SDK
+## Anbox Cloud Streaming SDK

-The Anbox Streaming SDK allows the development of custom streaming clients using JavaScript.
+The Anbox Cloud streaming SDK allows the development of custom streaming clients using JavaScript.

-### Components

-The Anbox Streaming SDK provides a JavaScript SDK designed to help you get started with the development of a web-based client.
 This SDK handles all aspects of streaming, from the WebRTC protocol to handling controls, game pads, speakers and screen resolutions.

+Under the hood, the SDK is actually comprised of two components:

+* The connector that communicates to the stream backend (either the stream gateway or your own middleware) and initiates the WebRTC setup.
+* The stream class that displays the video and audio feed, handle controls, life-cycle events and more.

+Having these two components makes it easier to plug your own software in the SDK rather than having to re-write everything again.

-#### Features
+### Features

 | Feature                                          | JavaScript SDK |
 |--------------------------------------------------|:--------------:|